-A Moscow Prison Got A Makeover For The World Cup, Opposition Leader Says
+A Moscow Prison Got A Makeover For The World Cup, Opposition Leader Quips

-A Moscow prison has been beautified and accessorized as hundreds of thousands of soccer fans travel to Russia for the World Cup, according to opposition leader Alexei Navalny.
+A Moscow prison has been beautified and accessorized as hundreds of thousands of soccer fans travel to Russia for the World Cup, opposition leader Alexei Navalny quipped Thursday upon his release from custody.

-A vocal critic of Russian President Vladimir Putin, Navalny was released from prison on Thursday, just ahead of the opening match between Russia and Saudi Arabia.
+A vocal critic of Russian President Vladimir Putin, Navalny was freed just ahead of the opening match between Russia and Saudi Arabia.

-Calling the experience a "30-day business trip," Navalny's Instagram post described freshly painted cells, toilets in place of pit latrines and luxuries more likely to be found on college campuses than in Russian prisons.
+Navalny, who called his prison stint a "30-day business trip," took to Instagram and posted an apparently sarcastic commentary about Russian preparations ahead of the World Cup — describing freshly painted cells, toilets in place of pit latrines and luxuries more likely to be found on college campuses than in Russian prisons.

-"They placed goalposts in the exercise yard and handed out real [soccer] balls" and equipped the cells with LCD screens so that soccer enthusiasts could watch the World Cup, he said.
-It's not clear whether Navalny was joking.
+"They placed goalposts in the exercise yard and handed out real [soccer] balls" and equipped the cells with LCD screens so that soccer enthusiasts could watch the World Cup, he wrote.

-Among the descriptions: Meager meals became "better than in restaurants" with soups, meat kebabs and dessert options.
-Female students wearing outfits that looked like "a cross between police and flight attendant uniforms" were hired as interpreters.
+Meager prison meals became "better than in restaurants" with non-alcoholic beer, shish kebabs and tiramisu, according to Navalny's post.
+Female students wearing outfits that looked like "a cross between police and flight attendant uniforms" have been hired as interpreters.

 "Anticipating your 'I want to be arrested' comments," he wrote in the post, "I would like to note that the number of available seats is limited, and if you plan on violating public order you need to hurry up: after the World Cup is over, the golden carriage will turn back into a pumpkin."